ericpriceco/ericpriceco.github.io/content/posts/2023-11-21-karpenter-terraform.md

 ---

 I'm going to go through setting up Karpenter for EKS using Terraform and no third-party modules.
 The required networking and EKS cluster will need to be setup beforehand.
 You can see how to setup an EKS cluster [here](https://eric-price.net/posts/2023-11-16-eks-terraform-module/).
 If you're wondering why use Karpenter over the standard Cluster Autoscaler, there are a few big/quality of life reasons: able to work with as many instance families as you choose without creating multiple node groups, zone and price awareness, and flexible/granular scaling options.
-All the referenced Terrafom code can be obtained [here](https://github.com/eric-price/terraform_modules).
+All the referenced Terraform code can be obtained [here](https://github.com/eric-price/terraform_modules).

 These are the providers that we'll be using in the environment.